kema-dev/kemadev.fr/docs/roadmap.md

 # roadmap

-- update CV download link
+- update CV viewer link
-- add privacy policy and contact pages
+- add contact page
 - add a proper footer (with privacy policy)
-- note that this website is powered by a custom Jekyll and GitHub Pages
 - add a language switcher (in navbar)
 - make the website responsive